ibizaman/selfhostblocks/examples/homeassistant/README.md

 [`secrets.yaml`](./secrets.yaml) file and one in the VM for it to decrypt the secrets.

 Your private key is already pre-generated in this repo, it's the [`sshkey`](./sshkey) file.
-But when creating the VM in the step above, a new private key and its accompanying public key was automatically generated under `/etc/ssh/ssh_host_ed25519_key` in the VM.
+But when creating the VM in the step above, a new private key and its accompanying public key were automatically generated under `/etc/ssh/ssh_host_ed25519_key` in the VM.
 We just need to get the public key.